PanosGriziotis/ML-Extractive-Summarizer/README.md

 ```bash
 python summarizer.py -dir <file_path>
 ```
-**Note**: It's not mandatory to train a new model.
-The summarizer uses by default a pre-trained model from 100 text-summary pairs saved in */models*
+**Note**: It's not necessary to train a new model.
+The summarizer uses by default a pre-trained model from 100 text-summary pairs saved in */models* directory

 Options for **summarizer.py**: